Ken Riley (priest): Ordained ministry

-Born on 25 June 1940, he was educated at Aberystwyth University and Linacre College, Oxford.
-He was ordained in 1965 and began his ministry as a curate at Emmanuel Church, Fazakerley.
+Riley was ordained in the Church of England as a deacon in 1964 and as a priest in 1964.
+He began his ministry as a curate at Emmanuel Church, Fazakerley.
 After this he was chaplain at Brasted Place College, then Oundle School and finally Liverpool University.
 From 1987 to 1993 he was precentor at Liverpool Cathedral when he was elevated to the deanery in Dean of Manchester.
-He was appointed an OBE in the 2003 New Year Honours List and retired in 2005.
+In the 2003 New Year Honours, he was appointed an Officer of the Order of the British Empire (OBE) "for services to the community in Manchester".
+He retired in 2005, and made Dean Emeritus.